harvspex/lexiconizer/README.md

 - There are 676 words
 - The number of comparisons without subgroups is **228,150**
 - The number of comparisons with subgroups is **16,900**

-- In practice, this number is reduced even further by other logical optimisations
+In practice, this number is reduced even further.
+After the first pass (checking words with the same 1<sup>st</sup> letter), the second pass only checks words with the same 2<sup>nd</sup> letter, and a 1<sup>st</sup> letter after that of the word being checked.

+e.g. `abc` is checked against `bba, bbc, bbd ... zzx, zzy, zzz`<br>
+But skips checking `aba, abb, abc ... abx, aby, abz`